LinoMeister/seminar-cggp-alpha-wrap-2/README.md

-# Alpha Wrapping with an Offset in 2D
+# Alpha Wrapping with Offset in 2D

 - **Student**: Lino Meister
 - **Supervisor**: Ningfeng Zhou

-This project contains an implementation of **alpha wrapping with an offset** for a 2D scenario, limited to processing 2D point clouds as input data.
+This project contains an implementation of **alpha wrapping with an offset** for a 2D scenario, focused on 2D point clouds as input.
 This implementation was further used to conduct experiments with different traversability criteria.

 ## Documentation

-A more detailed documentation about this project is available in `/doc`
+A more detailed documentation is available in `/doc`.
 - [Project Overview](doc/project.md): Provides an overview of the project.
 - [Experiments](doc/experiments.md): Documents the experiments that were conducted as part of the project.
 - [Code](doc/code.md): Describes the involved code components.